hanasusak/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-16](figure/unnamed-chunk-16.png)

 We see that distribution is similar as before imputing missing values, but more narrow.
-This can be easy explained by the strategy used for impute missing values, as ve replace them by means.
+This can be easy explained by the strategy used for impute missing values, as we replace them by means.
-It is true that is replaced by mean of steps in intervals, but this also captures a setps done in a day.
+It is true that is replaced by mean of steps in intervals, but this also captures steps done in a day.

 We can calculate mean and median of total number of steps taken per day: